bKP451/snake-game-classic/README.md

 This is a simple snake game developed using Turtle graphics module.
 Here are four files.
 Three are class modules.
 Classes are :
- i. snake.py
+ 1. snake.py
- ii. scoreboard.py
+ 2. scoreboard.py
- iii. food.py
+ 3. food.py

  If you want to run the program, then clone the repository and run snake_game.py.

  Go to the terminal and type:
- python3 snake_game.py
+ `python3 snake_game.py`